jarrodmillman/rcsds/standard/bash.rst

 Note that the first argument to grep is the pattern you are looking for.
 The syntax is different from that used for wildcards in file names.
 Also, you can use regular expressions in the pattern.
-We won’t see this in detail here, but will see regular expressions in R shortly.
+We won’t see this in detail here, but will discuss this in the section below on regular expressions.

 It is sometimes helpful to put the pattern inside double quotes, e.g., if you want spaces in your pattern::